 4. Limitations of a Kneeling office chair – the CONS

-Although there numerous pros, there are also cons associated with some kneeling chairs available in South Africa.
-Be aware of the cons before you decide to purchase one.
+Although there are numerous pros, there are also cons associated with some kneeling chairs available in South Africa.

 5. What is the best way to sit on a kneeling chair?

-Your body needs to adapt to sitting on a kneeling chair
+Your body will need time to adapt to sitting on a kneeling chair.

 a.
-Vary your position on the kneeling chair
+Vary your sitting position on the kneeling chair

 b.
 Ensure the work surface height is correct